Waszku/Wach-SQL/README.md

 SQL files
 PowerBI files

-Tech Company
+Tech Company PROJECT

-Data was downloaded from kaggle.com and shows 50 the biggest Tech Companies and their financial stuff in 2022-2023.
+Data was downloaded from kaggle.com and shows 50 the biggest Tech Companies and their financial stuff like for example annual revenue, taxes, sectors they operate in etc. in 2022-2023.
 After downloading the file I cleant the data in Excel.
 We have here 50 companies, so it equals 50 rows.